 Managing hazardous waste disposal is a time-consuming and convoluted process for hazardous waste generators.
 From production to disposal, you’re responsible for every drop of hazardous waste that you produce from cradle to grave.

 In-house hazardous waste management would be a full-time job for a team of personnel, let alone a single manager who already has other obligations to fulfill.
 Laws and regulations change on a political whim and can vary greatly between local, state, and federal governments.

 If your hazardous waste disposal occurs across municipal or state boundaries, that adds even more legislative red tape for your manager to navigate.

 Unless you’re a hazardous waste disposal vendor, you probably want to spend your work hours focused on other business.
-Like taxes, payroll, and logistics, hazardous waste disposal is another responsibility that’s tangential to your actual business.
+The amount of time and cost it would take to learn what they already know is often better spent elsewhere in your business.

-And, like those other responsibilities, it’s something that is best left to experts in those fields.
-Outsourcing your disposal needs to a certified vendor saves you money, and it can help free up time and manpower so you can make even more money.
-It’s a win-win proposition that will help your business, and your peace of mind.
+And, like your responsibilities, it’s something that is best left to experts in those fields.
+Outsourcing your disposal needs to a certified vendor saves you money, and it can help free up time and manpower so you can focus on the success of your business.
+It’s a win-win proposition that will help your business and your peace of mind.